qmk/qmk.fm_old/_pages/keyboards.md

 ---
 ## All Supported Keyboards

-This page was manually created, but will eventually be generated automatically.
-If a keyboard is missing from this list [add it here](https://github.com/qmk/qmk.fm/blob/gh-pages/_pages/keyboards.md)!
+This page was created manually, but will eventually be generated automatically.
+If a keyboard is missing from this list, [add it here](https://github.com/qmk/qmk.fm/blob/gh-pages/_pages/keyboards.md)!

 Default .hex files are up-to-date with the latest version of QMK, and get pushed every build via Travis.
 Each uses the `default` keymap, but alternative ones are stored here as well - substitute `default` for `<keymap>` in the url to access them.
 All links take the format `<keyboard>_<keymap>.hex` or `<keyboard>_<subproject>_<keymap>.hex`.